lquidfire/postallow/README.md

 The ```yahoo_static_hosts.txt``` file can be periodically updated by running the ```scrape_yahoo``` script, which requires either **Wget** or **cURL** (included on most systems).
 The ```scrape_yahoo``` script reads the Postallow config file for the location to write the updated list of Yahoo! oubound IP addresses.
 Run the ```scrape_yahoo``` script periodically via cron (I recommend no more than weekly) to automatically update the list of Yahoo!
 IPs used by Postallow.

 ## Blacklisting
-To enable blacklisting, set ```enable_blacklist=yes``` and then list blacklisted hosts in ```blacklist_hosts```.
-Please refer to the blacklisting warning above.
+To enable blocklisting, set ```enable_blocklist=yes``` and then list blocklisted hosts in ```blocklist_hosts```.
+Please refer to the blocklisting warning above.
 Blacklisting is not the primary purpose of Postallow, and most users will never need to turn it on.

 ## Simplify
 By default, the option to simplify (remove) invididual IP addresses that are already included in CIDR ranges (handled by the SPT-Tools ```simplify.sh``` script) is set to **no**.
 Turning this feature on when building a allowlist for more than just a few mailers *dramatically* adds to the processing time required to run Postallow.
 Feel free to turn it on to see how it affects the amount of time required to build your allowlist, but if you're allowlisting more than just 3 or 4 mailers, you'll probably want to turn it to "no" again.
 Having a handful of individual IP addresses in your allowlist that might be redundantly covered by CIDR ranges won't have any appreciable impact on Postscreen's performance.